Lexzino/AirBnB_clone_v2/README.md

+0x02.
+AirBnB clone - MySQL
+Group project
+Python
+OOP
+Back-end
+SQL
+MySQL
+ORM
+SQLAlchemy

+##Background Context
+Environment variables will be your best friend for this project!

+HBNB_ENV: running environment.
+It can be “dev” or “test” for the moment (“production” soon!)
+HBNB_MYSQL_USER: the username of your MySQL
+HBNB_MYSQL_PWD: the password of your MySQL
+HBNB_MYSQL_HOST: the hostname of your MySQL
+HBNB_MYSQL_DB: the database name of your MySQL
+HBNB_TYPE_STORAGE: the type of storage used.
+It can be “file” (using FileStorage) or db (using DBStorage)

+##Resources
+cmd module
+packages concept page
+unittest module
+args/kwargs
+SQLAlchemy tutorial
+How To Create a New User and Grant Permissions in MySQL Python3 and environment variables
+SQLAlchemy
+MySQL 8.0 SQL Statement Syntax

+##General
+What is Unit testing and how to implement it in a large project What is *args and how to use it
+What is **kwargs and how to use it
+How to handle named arguments in a function
+How to create a MySQL database
+How to create a MySQL user and grant it privileges What ORM means
+How to map a Python Class to a MySQL table
+How to handle 2 different storage engines with the same codebase How to use environment variables

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.